evil-morfar/RCLootCouncil2/.specs/README.md

 Tests are made using [busted](https://github.com/Olivine-Labs/busted).
 Each test can be run individually from it's file (assuming path is pointing at the project root), or globally.

+Tests are run automatically on the repo, and should be run before commits aswell (see [below](#git-pre-commit) for instructions).

 ## Structure